camille-hdl/website/content/blog/php-compose-elastica-queries/index.md

 function getOperatorFn(string $operator): callable {
     $defaultOperator = "AND";
+    // one could declare a function for each operator
+    // to be more "declarative"
     $operatorFunctions = [
         "AND" => function (BoolQuery $query, array $subQueries): BoolQuery {
             if (count($subQueries) <= 0) {